Ayutthaya Kingdom

-The name Ayutthaya originates from Ayodhya, a Sanskrit word.
-This connection stems from the Ramakien, Thailand's national epic.
-The Ayutthaya Kingdom emerged from the mandala or merger of three maritime city-states on the Lower Chao Phraya Valley in the late 13th and 14th centuries (Lopburi, Suphanburi, and Ayutthaya).
-The early kingdom was a maritime confederation, oriented to post-Srivijaya Maritime Southeast Asia, conducting raids and tribute from these maritime states.
-After two centuries of political organization from the Northern Cities and a transition to a hinterland state, Ayutthaya centralized and became one of the great powers of Asia.
-From 1569 to 1584, Ayutthaya was a vassal state of Toungoo Burma; but quickly regained independence.
-In the seventeenth and eighteenth centuries, Ayutthaya emerged as an entrepôt of international trade and its cultures flourished.
-The reign of Narai (r.
-1657–1688) was known for Persian and later, European, influence and the sending of the 1686 Siamese embassy to the French court of King Louis XIV.
-The Late Ayutthaya Period saw the departure of the French and English but growing prominence of the Chinese.
-The period was described as a "golden age" of Siamese culture and saw the rise in Chinese trade and the introduction of capitalism into Siam, a development that would continue to expand in the centuries following the fall of Ayutthaya.
+The name derives from the Sanskrit Ayodhya, by way of the Ramakien, Thailand's national epic.
+The kingdom emerged in the late 13th and 14th centuries from a mandala of four maritime city-states in the lower Chao Phraya valley, including Ayodhya, Lavo, Phrip Phri, and Suphannaphum.
+The early kingdom was a maritime confederation oriented to post-Srivijaya maritime Southeast Asia, raiding it and drawing tribute from it.
+Two centuries of organization from the Northern Cities and a shift to a hinterland state followed, after which Ayutthaya centralized.
+From 1569 to 1584 it was a vassal of Toungoo Burma, then regained independence.
+In the 17th and 18th centuries it became a centre of international trade and its culture flourished.
+Under Narai (r.
+1657–1688) Persian and then European influence was strong, and an embassy went to the court of Louis XIV in 1686.
+The late period saw the French and English leave and the Chinese rise, and has been called a "golden age" of Siamese culture, with Chinese trade and the introduction of capitalism into Siam continuing to grow in the centuries after the kingdom fell.

-Ayutthaya's failure to create a peaceful order of succession and the introduction of capitalism undermined the traditional organization of its elite and the old bonds of labor control which formed the military and government organization of the kingdom.
-In the mid-18th century, the Burmese Konbaung dynasty invaded Ayutthaya in 1759–1760 and 1765–1767.
-In April 1767, after a 14-month siege, the city of Ayutthaya fell to besieging Burmese forces and was completely destroyed, thereby ending the 417-year-old Ayutthaya Kingdom.
-Siam, however, quickly recovered from the collapse and the seat of Siamese authority was moved to Thonburi-Bangkok within the next 15 years.
+Ayutthaya's failure to settle a peaceful order of succession, and the arrival of capitalism, undermined the organization of its elite and the bonds of labour control on which its army and administration rested.
+In the mid-18th century, the Burmese Konbaung invaded Ayutthaya in 1759–1760 and 1765–1767.
+In April 1767, after a 14-month siege, the city fell and was destroyed, ending the 417-year-old kingdom.
+Siam recovered quickly, and within fifteen years the seat of authority had moved to Thonburi and Bangkok.